insellab/insellab.github.io/index.md

 ### To cite this work, please refer to:

-> GPCRs show frequent mutation, copy number variation and differential mRNA expression in solid tumors.
+> **GPCRs show frequent mutation, copy number variation and differential mRNA expression in solid tumors.
 Sriram K, Moyung K, Insel PA.
 2017.
-Cell _____
+Cell _____**

 * * *

 This analysis is a secondary analysis based on the work of multiple groups, including: the **UCSC Xena Project** ([https://xena.ucsc.edu](https://xena.ucsc.edu)), **The Cancer Genome Atlas** (TCGA, [https://cancergenome.nih.gov/](https://cancergenome.nih.gov/)), **The Genotype-Tissue Expression Database** (GTEX, [https://gtexportal.org/home/](https://gtexportal.org/home/)), and using data on classification and characterization of GPCRs hosted by **IUPHAR** ([http://www.guidetopharmacology.org/GRAC/ReceptorFamiliesForward?type=GPCR](http://www.guidetopharmacology.org/GRAC/ReceptorFamiliesForward?type=GPCR)).

-*If using data generated as part of this study, please cite the following:*
+*If using data generated as part of this study, in addition to our paper, please cite the following:*

 * Vivian, J., Rao, A. A., Nothaft, F. A., Ketchum, C., Armstrong, J., Novak, A., ... & Schmidt, H. (2017).
 Toil enables reproducible, open   source, big biomedical data analyses.
 Nature biotechnology, 35(4), 314.
 * Consortium, T. G. (2013).
 The genotype-tissue expression (GTEx) project.
 Nature genetics, 45(6), 580.